ruedigergad/clj-net-pcap/README.md

 clj-net-pcap is a wrapper/adapter/facade (No matter how you wanna call it.) around jNetPcap that enables and eases packet capturing with Clojure.

+## Requirements
+Please note that clj-net-pcap requires Java 1.7 and libpcap.

 ## API Docs
 Automatically generated API docs are available: